North Cotswolds - Stow-on-the-Wold

 Oddington (Upper) - The Horse and Groom (pub). website

 There are several good food shops in Stow.
-The Newsagent on the Market Square is very good, with a good selection of Cotswold guidebooks.
+The Newsagent on the Market Square has a good selection of Cotswold guidebooks.

 Hamptons Fine Foods, 1 Digbeth Street.
-A very good deli with great local cheeses. website
+Deli with local cheeses. website

 Tesco (supermarket), on the A429 on the northern edge of town.
 This is a large supermarket, has many organic items and is open late.
 For other options see our list of supermarkets in the Cotswolds.